Assessment of capacity of older adults: a growing challenge for health care professionals

 - $25 for Continuing Medical Education (CME) credits, Continuing Nursing Education (CNE) credits, Continuing Education Units (CEU) or a Certificate of Completion

 This course is split into six modules and is expected to take no longer than four hours to complete.
 You do not need to complete the entire course in one sitting.
 You will be able to log off and then log back on.
 A course outline is available on the website to provide further details of course content.
 There is a brief post-test (about five questions) at the end of each module.
 A score of 80 percent on each module quiz is required to receive continuing education credit.
 A downloadable curriculum is available at no extra fee to each registrant of the course.
 A downloadable glossary and a resource page are also available.

 The Retirement Research Foundation generously supported the development of this curriculum.

-Rush University Medical Center designates this live activity for a maximum of four AMA PRA Category 1 creditsTM.
-Physicians should claim only credit commensurate with the extent of their participation in the activity.
+Rush University Medical Center designates this enduring material activity for a maximum of (4) AMA PRA Category 1 Credit(s).
+Physicians should only claim credit commensurate with the extent of their participation in the activity.

-Rush University is an approved provider for physical therapy (216.000272), occupational therapy, respiratory therapy, social work (159.001203), nutrition, speech-audiology, and psychology by the Illinois Department of Professional Regulation.
-Rush University designates this live activity for four continuing education credits.
+Rush University is an approved provider for physical therapy (216.000272), occupational therapy, respiratory therapy, social work (159.001203), nutrition, speech-audiology and psychology by the Illinois Department of Professional Regulation.
+Rush University designates this enduring materials activity for (4) continuing education credit(s).